ZenghuPKU/STATES_analysis/README.md

   - Generate the final output.

 ### Downstream
-### Downstream
-The downstream analysis for spatial samples is organized into four main folders.
+The downstream analysis for cell lines is organized into four main modules.
 It includes data preprocessing, stress trajectory modeling, TE (translation efficiency) and total RNA comparison, and subcellular localization analysis.

 #### Step-by-Step Process
 - **01_preprocessing**: